siggiarni/memos/vim.md

 * `o` “Go to other end of highlighted text”

-“When we use the dot command to repeat a Visual mode command, it acts on the same amount of text as was marked by the most recent visual selection. ”
+When we use the dot command to repeat a Visual mode command, it acts on the same amount of text as was marked by the most recent visual selection.

-“The gv command is a useful little shortcut.
-It reselects the range of text that was last selected in Visual mode”
+The gv command is a useful little shortcut.
+It reselects the range of text that was last selected in Visual mode

-“As a general rule, we should prefer operator commands over their Visual mode equivalents when working through a repetitive set of changes.”
+As a general rule, we should prefer operator commands over their Visual mode equivalents when working through a repetitive set of changes.

-“sometimes we need to modify a range of text whose structure is difficult to trace.
-In these cases, Visual mode is the right tool for the job.”
+sometimes we need to modify a range of text whose structure is difficult to trace.
+In these cases, Visual mode is the right tool for thejob.

-“We can use Visual-Block mode to insert text into several lines of text simultaneously.”
+We can use Visual-Block mode to insert text into several lines of text simultaneously.

-* `vit` = “select the inner contents of a tag”
+* `vit` = select the inner contents of a tag
-* `U` = “converts the selected characters to uppercase”
+* `U` = converts the selected characters to uppercase

-“Command-Line mode prompts us to enter an Ex command, a search pattern, or an expression.”
+Command-Line mode prompts us to enter an Ex command, a search pattern, or an expression.

-“we press / to bring up a search prompt or <C-r>= to access the expression register”
+we press / to bring up a search prompt or <C-r>= to access the expression register

-“We can jump to the top of the file by run”ning the following `:1`
+We can jump to the top of the file by run”ning the following `:1`

 If we wanted to jump to the end of the file, we could enter :5 or we could use the special $ symbol `:$`

 :{start},{end}

-“We can use the . symbol as an address to represent the current line. ”
+We can use the . symbol as an address to represent the current line.

-“So, we can easily compose a range representing everything from here to the end of the file: `.,$p`
+So, we can easily compose a range representing everything from here to the end of the file: `.,$p`

 https://stackoverflow.com/questions/235839/indent-multiple-lines-quickly-in-vi
 https://stackoverflow.com/questions/234564/tab-key-4-spaces-and-auto-indent-after-curly-braces-in-vim